-- MOBILE FRAME– to see how it looks on your device while you’re building the UI.
+- Mobile frame (the image of your device in the middle) – to see how it looks on your device while you’re building the UI.

 The PALETTE tab allows access to the PALETTE items which are different UI components that can be dragged and dropped to the frame to configure the app UI.
 To make more room for the MOBILE FRAME, you can hide the components PALETTE by clicking the PALETTE tab.

-Clicking on the OUTLINE tab opens the components tree view where all the added components can be viewed and/or edited:
+Clicking on the OUTLINE button opens the components tree view where all the added components can be viewed and/or edited: